This flavorful and healthy homemade wor wonton soup is packed full of veggies and the tastiest little meat filled wontons you have ever tasted!

-Debbie makes this Wor Wonton Soup all the time.
-She says that if she ever wants my brother Matt to come home for dinner, all she has to do is tell him that shes making Wonton Soup and he will be there.
-I cant blame him, its delish.
-Especially the wontons themselves!
+Debbie makes this wor wonton soup all the time.
+She says that if she ever wants my brother Matt to come home for dinner, all she has to do is tell him that shes making wor wonton soup and he will be there.
+I cant blame him, its delish!
+Especially the little meat filled wontons themselves!
 Debbie makes them from scratch and even though it’s a little time consuming, they are totally worth it.
 When she made them this time, Mark and I were trying to steal wontons as she made them and she smacked us and told us we could have 2 each and that’s it!
 I could have eaten them all… So freeking good!

 The recipe below makes about 30 wontons.
 If you don’t use them all, you can easily freeze them for later.
 Or you can just let people have a taste and then leave the extra out and turn your back.
 I can guarantee you wont have any left.

 Wor means ‘everything’ in Chinese so basically this is wor wonton soup recipe is made with with anything or everything in it.
 Debbie always makes it with the ingredients in the recipe below but you could really use any vegetables you like or have on hand.
 This soup is perfect for cleaning out your fridge.

 Its also a great way to get your family to eat vegetables or whip up a healthy and satisfying meal for surprise guests.